San Jose is the capital of Silicon Valley and the third largest city in Northern California.

 Ed R. Levin County Park

-Nestled in the hills to the northeast of San Jose, this Santa Clara county park offers a lot of outdoor activities.
+Nestled in the hills to the northeast of San Jose, this Santa Clara County park offers many outdoor activities.

 The park's recreational facilities include a hang gliding and paragliding area, a dog park, horseback riding, fishing, hiking trails, and a kid's playground.